sharjeelfaiq/number-pro/README.md

 ## number-pro: Number Manipulation Utility for JavaScript

-number-pro is a versatile JavaScript package that provides a comprehensive set of functions to manipulate numbers for both frontend and backend applications.
+number-pro is a versatile JavaScript package that provides a comprehensive set of functions to manipulate numbers and get date difference for both frontend and backend applications.

 **DOCUMENTATION** https://t.ly/qUIpo